 This combination cloud type covers a large area of low altitude sky like stratus clouds and has a puffy structure like cumulus clouds.
 Rays of sunlight called crepuscular rays or “Jesus’ rays” will shine through the small gaps in between the conjoined cloud puffs.

-9. Cumulous Clouds
+9. Cumulus Clouds

-Puffy white, cauliflower-like cumulous clouds are low altitude clouds caused by small, localized high pressure patches causing updrafts.
+Puffy white, cauliflower-like cumulus clouds are low altitude clouds caused by small, localized high pressure patches causing updrafts.
 They are known to develop when moist airmasses flow over warm surfaces.
 These clouds can also be generated by air rising up the windward side of mountains.
 Pilots can usually avoid scattered cumulous clouds, but sometimes these clouds form an unbroken line.

 10. Cumulonimbus Clouds